-It is not too late to register for the Spring session.
+It is not too late to register.
 Tuition will be prorated.

 Musikgarten's philosophy is steeped in this understanding.
 Movement and music activities are perfect for child development.
 Music immerses the child in language, evokes movement, stimulates the brain and fosters physical coordination - all in a group setting that builds community - a truly holistic experience.

 |We believe that:|

 |All children are musical.|

 |Music benefits the whole child, must be introduced early and must involve the family.|

 |By using only the highest-quality educational resources and instruments, we can help deepen a child's appreciation for music and the natural world around him, building a foundation for life-long music making.|